-- 6.1 The Chair of the HREC will be appointed for a maximum period of 12 months rotating thereafter between the Councils.
-For the first year the Chair will be from East Devon District Council and then Exeter City Council and then Teignbridge District Council. - 6.2 The Chairman does not have a casting vote.
+- 6.1 The Chair of the HMEC will be appointed for a maximum period of 12 months rotating thereafter between the Councils.
+For the first year the Chair will be from East Devon District Council and then Exeter City Council and then Teignbridge District Council.
+Where there is more than one representative from a particular Council on a Committee the Chair will be selected from the members of that Council. - 6.2 The Chairman does not have a casting vote.